metosin/lein-simulflow/README.md

 ## TODO

-- Test how well the `java.nio.file.WatchService` works for OS X
+- [ ] Test how well the `java.nio.file.WatchService` works for OS X
+- [ ] Instead of batching file events (which doesn't work here) try alternative approach:
+  - For each main loop iteration: take all values from channel until timeout
+- [ ] Everything is slow.
+Cljs is not using incremental compiling etc. Plugin auto tasks have some state...
+Do something...

+## NOTES

+- Is the dependancy stuff useful for anything but the start up?
+  - [ ] Conjure up some sequence diagrams...